XUSean0118/DVSNet/README.md

 ```
 List of Args:
 ```
---train-data-dir: Path to the training testcases.
+--train_data_dir: Path to the training testcases.
---val-data-dir:   Path to the validation testcases.
+--val_data_dir:   Path to the validation testcases.
---save-dir:       Where to save decision model.
+--save_dir:       Where to save decision model.
---batch-size:     Number of testcases sent to the network in one step.
+--batch_size:     Number of testcases sent to the network in one step.
---learning-rate:  Learning rate for training.
+--learning_rate:  Learning rate for training.
 --epochs:         Number of epochs.
 --decay:          Learning rate decay.
 ```